 Tuesday – Time to enjoy reading the interview, poem of the week, or blog of the week, and preparing your Midweek Motif.
 (We try to give you advance notice.)

 Wednesday – In Midweek Motif Susan Chast or Sumana Roy offer particular themes or topics to inspire us.

 Thursday – More time for posting your Midweek Motif poem, or reading and commenting on others.

-Friday – On the first and third Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era, or sometimes a poet more recently deceased; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
+Friday – On the first and fifth Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era, or sometimes a poet more recently deceased; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
 Hopefully all of these will spark some wonderful discussions.

-On one Friday of the month, usually the fourth, Sherry Blue Sky hosts a special session of I Wish I'd Written This with a particular emphasis on Canadian poets.
+On the fourth Friday of the month, Sherry Blue Sky hosts a special session of I Wish I'd Written This with a particular emphasis on Canadian poets.

 Saturday – Time to catch up with the Friday feature and/or plan ahead for what you will share in the Pantry.

 Poets United is not a place for advertisement or to blindly beg for followers.
 This is a place to explore and share the art of poetry.
 If you are looking to participate in a community with others like you then you have found the right place.
 Make yourself at home and please enjoy everything our community has to offer.